nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Cover

 Given the extreme lethality of weapons in the 41st Millennium, taking cover in combat is often an excellent way to survive\.
-When a character hides behind cover in a fire\-fight, he conceals a portion of his body, protecting it from enemy fire\.
+When a character hides behind cover in a fire\-fight, she conceals a portion of her body, protecting it from enemy fire\.
 There are no penalties to Ballistic Skill tests made to attack targets standing behind cover\.
 However, there is a chance that the shot can hit the cover rather than the target\.
-It is up to the Acolyte to decide which parts of his form he is exposing when behind cover, but as a general rule, a character firing around or over cover will have his Body and Legs concealed\.
+It is up to the Acolyte to decide which parts of her form she is exposing when behind cover, but as a general rule, a character firing around or over cover will have her Body and Legs concealed\.
 If the shot would hit a location that is concealed behind cover, work out the damage against the Armour points of the cover instead, with any excess being applied to the target as normal \(see Cover Examples for a guide to the Armour points of different kinds of cover\)\.

-If a Hit Location would benefit from multiple cover bonuses, the character chooses which one he would like to use, and only gains the benefits from that one source\.
+If a Hit Location would benefit from multiple cover bonuses, the character chooses which one she would like to use, and only gains the benefits from that one source\.

 ### Damaging Cover